-For instance, the federal government provides several Income-Driven Repayment (IBR) plans to help lower monthly payments as a percentage of borrowers’ incomes.
+For instance, the federal government provides several income-driven repayment plans to help lower monthly payments as a percentage of borrowers’ incomes.

 With your mortgage, however, you will still need to pay what is owed or risk losing the home.

-According to HSH.com, the interest rate of a 15-year fixed mortgage averages 3.32%, while Direct Subsidized student loans disbursed after July 1st, 2015 have an interest rate of 4.29%.
+The interest rate of a 15-year fixed mortgage averaged 3.32% in February 2020, according to Zillow.
+Meanwhile, federal Direct Subsidized and Unsubsidized student loans disbursed between 2018 and 2019 carried an interest rate of 5.05%.

 In this case, consolidating student loans into a mortgage would mean savings in interest payments.
-However, it is important to note that those low mortgage averages are only available to those who are financially secure, have stellar credit, and have demonstrated an ability to pay off debt consistently.
+However, it is important to note that those low mortgage rates are only available to those who are financially secure, have stellar credit and have demonstrated an ability to pay off debt consistently.

-Saving on the interest can be a huge pro, but before you jump, you have to look at the numbers a bit closer — especially in terms of how much time is left on the loan.
+Saving on interest can be a huge pro, but before you jump, take a closer look at the numbers — especially in terms of how much time remains on the loan.

-Say your loan has 11 years left to be paid; if you use a mortgage to pay off your loan, you may be extending that 11 into 15, 20, or even 30 years.
-You will most likely be paying much more over the extended period of time.
+Say your student loan has 11 years left to be paid; if you use a mortgage to pay off your loan, you may be extending that 11 into 15, 20 or even 30 years.
+You will most likely be paying much more interest over the extended period.

-However, with the risks, hidden costs, and fees that come with rolling student loans into a mortgage, it’s probably not worth it.
+However, with the risks and extra costs that come with rolling student loans into a mortgage, it’s probably not worth it.
 You’re better off exploring federal repayment programs or student loan refinancing to make payments more manageable.